More "Senior" (F1)

 Sunny Sunday at Brafield in 1964, and a neck-and-neck match race

-(remember those?) between the identical cars of Ted Pankhurst and Doug
+(remember those?) between the near-identical cars of Ted Pankhurst and Doug

-Wardropper.
-Walthamstow Wild Men Nine more programme scans by Trevor Richings show us this action from 1963 to 1965: No. 30 on its nose, acrobatics courtesy of Maxie Bacon from Plumstead, in 1964.
-Infield, track, barrels, who cares, we're all here having fun
+Walthamstow Wild Men More programme scans by Trevor Richings show us this action from 1963 to 1965: - Infield, track, barrels, who cares, we're all here having fun

 in 1963: Barry Hebborn 282, Doug Mason 250 from Oxford, Peter